-A logical model of an AIC is shown in figure 4-234-23. -As in the previous subsections, all of the containment relationships are logical containment and may be physical or may be accomplished via a pointer to another object in storage. -For example, the Content Information of an AIC can be created either by creating physical collections of the contained AIPs or by pointing to the contained AIPs. -A single AIP can belong to any number of AICs.
+A logical model of an AIC is shown in figure 4-26.
+As in the previous subsections, all of the containment relationships are logical containment and may be physical or may be accomplished via a pointer to another object in storage.
+For example, the Content Information of an AIC can be created either by creating physical collections of the contained AIPs or by pointing to the contained AIPs.
+A single AIP can belong to any number of AICs.

-Figure 4-23: Archive Archival Information Collections and its associated Collection Description and Packaging Information Logical View
+Figure 4-26: Archival Information Collections and Its Associated Collection Description and Packaging Information Logical View

-For example, a pattern recognition technique might be created for digital movies and the OAIS for digital movies might offer a service to search its Archives holdings for large structures such as the pyramids or a New York skyline.- This type of service is very processing intensive, involving potentially large numbers of AIUs to be transferred from Archival Storage to Access and then running the appropriate process to analyze the Content Information from each AIU.
-If the results are generally useful, the archivist could summarize the results of this 'content_based query' into an Associated Description of a new AIC that contains movies with large structures.
-This technique is frequently referred to as data mining.
+For example, a pattern recognition technique might be created for digital movies and the OAIS for digital movies might offer a service to search its holdings for large structures such as the pyramids or a New York skyline.
+This type of service is very processing intensive, involving potentially large numbers of AIUs to be transferred from Archival Storage to Access and then running the appropriate process to analyze the Content Information from each AIU.
+If the results are generally useful, the archivist could summarize the results of this 'content-based query' into an Associated Description of a new AIC that contains movies with large structures.

-An important feature of the AIC, as shown in figure 4-234-23, is the fact that an AIC is a complete AIP which contains PDI. -The PDI provides further information about the AIC such as Provenance Information on when and why it was created, Context to Information showing related AICs, the desired level of security.
-Fixity Information and Access Rights Information.
+An important feature of the AIC, as shown in figure 4-26, is the fact that an AIC is a complete AIP which contains PDI.
+The PDI provides further information about the AIC such as Provenance Information on when and why it was created, Context Information showing related AICs, the desired level of security, Fixity Information and Access Rights Information.
 This is in addition to the PDI contained in member AIPs.
-This type of information is often necessary for a Consumer to have confidence in the reliability of an AIC. -In the above example, the usefulness of the AIC of movies with large structures is to some extent based on the algorithm used and the Provenance Information of when the AIC was created or last updated.
+This type of information is often necessary for a Consumer to have confidence in the reliability of an AIC.
+In the above example, the usefulness of the AIC of movies with large structures is to some extent based on the algorithm used and the Provenance Information of when the AIC was created or last updated.

-4.2.2.8 Collection Descriptions
+4.3.3.9 Collection Descriptions

-The Collection Description is a subtype of the Package Description that has added structures to better handle the complex Content Information of an AIC. -The Collection Description, which is modeled in figure 4-24 24, contains the information classes that are contained in the Unit Description.
+The Collection Description is a subtype of the Package Description that has added structures to better handle the complex Content Information of an AIC.
+The Collection Description, is modeled in figure 4-27.